 Seminars and CPD Information Sessions

 You've probably heard us say it before: interviewing is an art.
 Great interviewees are not born, they're made.
 In this seminar, you will learn the principles of effective interviewing, including how to prepare, crafting strong answers that highlight your capabilities and experiences, and things to think about when formulating questions that you will be asking of your interviewer.
-Please reserve your spot to attend a seminar by signing up in Symplicity.

 Public Interest Seminar